daniifrim/ddf_reels_bot/README.md

 # DDF Reels Bot

 A Telegram bot for collecting Instagram links and saving them to a Coda database.
+The bot also uses BrightData to scrape Instagram reel data.

 ## Project Structure